netraprasad/chat-bot/README.md

 python main.py
 ```

+- Just a quick tip, you need to tell -s- to start the bot in inbox and -x- will stop the bot from replying.

 ### reactor.py will send meme, jokes and use google tts to translate your text to speech.

 ```